alisaifee/coredis/docs/source/compatibility.rst

 INCRBY
 ******

-Increment the integer value of a key by the given amount
+Increments the integer value of a key by a number.
+Uses 0 as initial value if the key doesn't exist.

 - Documentation: `INCRBY <https://redis.io/commands/incrby>`_
 - Implementation: :meth:`~coredis.Redis.incrby`